ttpham0111/cmpe202-batman/SIMPLICITY.md

 ### Week #5
 * We defined broader backlog items and divided them into simple subtasks.
 This will improve the development speed.
-* Each team member came up with their completed subtasks and we merged those tasks to compelete a broader backlog item by sitting together.
+* Each team member came up with their completed subtasks and we merged those tasks to complete a broader backlog item by sitting together.